StefH/GitHubReleaseNotes/Chocolatey/GitHubReleaseNotes/HowTo.md

 # HowTo

 ## Update release
-- Update release in `Directory.Build.props`
+- Update Version in `Directory.Build.props`
-- Update release in `GitHubReleaseNotes.nuspec`
+- Update version in `GitHubReleaseNotes.nuspec`
-- Update release in this file
+- Update Version in this file

 ## Build
 Build in release mode